-MPO Staff: SCPDC serves as the professional, technical staff of the HTMPO.
-Staff facilitates meetings, makes recommendations to the TAC and PC, prepares technical reports and planning documents, and gather and analyze data that assist the TAC and PC in the decision-making process.
-A summary of the provided support services SCPDC provides to the MPO is documented in Table 2.
+MPO Staff: SCPDC serves as the professional, technical staff of the MPO.
+Staff facilitates meetings, makes recommendations to the TAC and PC, prepares technical reports and planning documents, and gathers and analyzes data that assist the TAC and PC in the decision-making process.
+A summary of the support services SCPDC provides to the MPO is documented in Object 5.